 State and local governments raise a small share of revenue from corporate income taxes (table 1).
-States collected $46 billion from corporate income taxes in 2016, or 4 percent of state own-source general revenue.
+States collected $45 billion from corporate income taxes in 2017, or 3 percent of their own-source general revenue.
 (Own-source revenue excludes intergovernmental transfers.)
-Local governments collected $8 billion from corporate income taxes in 2016, or 1 percent of own-source revenue.
-Census includes the District of Columbia’s $500 million of revenue in the local total.
+Local governments collected $8 billion from corporate income taxes in 2017, or 1 percent of own-source revenue.
+The Census Bureau includes the District of Columbia’s $554 million of revenue in the local total.
 The local total is low partly because only seven states allowed localities to levy a corporate income tax.
-Among them, New York (and mostly New York City) was responsible for 86 percent of all corporate income tax revenue collected by local governments.
+Among them, New York (and mostly New York City) was responsible for 81 percent of all corporate income tax revenue collected by local governments in 2017.

-At the state level, New Hampshire collected 16 percent of state own-source general revenue from corporate income taxes in 2016, the highest share of any state.
+At the state level, New Hampshire collected 13 percent of state own-source general revenue from corporate income taxes in 2017, the highest share of any state.
 New Hampshire does not have a broad-based individual income tax or general sales tax.
-Corporate income taxes were also more than 5 percent of state own-source revenue in Delaware, Illinois, Massachusetts, and Tennessee.
-Among the 44 states with a corporate income tax, the lowest percentage was in Hawaii, Louisiana, and New Mexico, which all collected only 1 percent of revenue from the tax.
+Corporate income taxes were also more than 5 percent of state own-source revenue in California, Illinois, Massachusetts, New Jersey, and Tennessee.
+Among the 44 states with a corporate income tax, the lowest percentage was in, New Mexico, North Dakota, Oklahoma, and South Dakota, which each collected only 1 percent of revenue from the tax in 2017.

 While states benefit from federal tax administration and enforcement by following the federal definition of corporate income, they must take additional steps to determine what portion of multistate corporation income is taxable in their states.

-Until recently, most states used a three-factor formula based on the Uniform Division of Income for Tax Purposes Act to determine the portion of corporate income taxable in the state.
+Until 20 years ago, most states used a three-factor formula based on the Uniform Division of Income for Tax Purposes Act to determine the portion of corporate income taxable in the state.
 That formula gave equal weight to the shares of a corporation’s payroll, property, and sales in the state.
-In the last 20 years, however, states have moved toward formulas that either weight more heavily or rely exclusively on sales within the state to apportion income.
+Now, however, most states use formulas that either weight more heavily or rely exclusively on sales within the state to apportion income.
+In 2020, only five states used the traditional three-factor formula, while 26 states and the District of Columbia relied exclusively on sales in their formula.
 By using the portion of a corporation’s sales rather than employment or property to determine tax liability, states hope to encourage companies to relocate or to expand their operations within these states.

-In 2018, top corporate income tax rates ranged from 3 percent in North Carolina to 12 percent in Iowa (figure 1).
+In 2020, top corporate income tax rates ranged from 2.5 percent in North Carolina to 12 percent in Iowa (figure 1).
 Six states (Alaska, Illinois, Iowa, Minnesota, New Jersey, and Pennsylvania) had top corporate income tax rates at or above 9.0 percent.
-Ten states (Arizona, Colorado, Florida, Kansas, Mississippi, New Mexico, North Carolina, North Dakota, South Carolina, and Utah) had top rates below 6.0 percent.
+Fourteen states had top rates below 6.0 percent.